kienerj/molecule-slide-generator/README.md

 #### Data Extractor

-The molecules and properties can be extracted again from the images by using the `DataExtractor`.
+The molecules and properties can be extracted again from the images by using `DataExtractor`.

 ``````python
 extractor = DataExtractor()